Encoding Complexity of Network Coding with Two Simple Multicast Sessions: The Number of Encoding Links

-\begin{thm} Let $G$ be a solvable 2-SMNC network with $N$ sinks, then $G$ has a network coding solution with at most max$\{3,2N-2\}$ encoding links.
-There exist instances to achieve this bound. \end{thm}
+\begin{thm} Let $G$ be a solvable 2-URMS network with $N$ sinks, then $G$ has a network coding solution with at most max$\{3,2N-2\}$ encoding links.
+There exist instances which achieve this bound. \end{thm}

-To obtain this result, we need the concept of {\em minimal feasible region graph.}
+Before we proceed with the proof of Theorem \ref{encn}, we introduce the concept of {\em minimal feasible region graph}, which is analogue to the minimal subtree graph in \cite{Fragouli06}.

+\begin{defn}[Minimal Feasible Region Decomposition] Let $D$ be a feasible region decomposition of $G$.
+We say that $D$ is a minimal feasible region decomposition of $G$ if combining any adjacent regions in $\text{RG}(D)$ results in a contraction of $D$ which is not feasible. \end{defn}

-\begin{defn}[Minimal Feasible Region Graph] Let $D$ be a feasible region decomposition of $G$. $RG(D)$ is said to be a minimal feasible region graph if the following two conditions hold. \begin{itemize} \item [(1)] Deleting any link of $RG(D)$ results in a subgraph of $RG(D)$ which is not feasible. \item [(2)] Combining any adjacent regions results in a contraction of $RG(D)$ which is not feasible. \end{itemize} We say that $D$ is a {\em minimal feasible region decomposition} if $RG(D)$ is a minimal feasible region graph. \end{defn}
+\begin{defn}[Minimal Feasible Region Graph] Let $D$ be a region decomposition of $G$ and $\mathcal G=(D,\mathcal E)$ be a feasible region graph of $G$ belonging to $D$.
+We say that $\mathcal G$ is a minimal feasible region graph of $G$ if the following two conditions hold: \begin{itemize} \item [(1)] $D$ is a minimal feasible region decomposition of $G$; \item [(2)] Deleting any edge of $\mathcal G$ results in a subgraph of $\mathcal G$ which is not feasible. \end{itemize} \end{defn}

+Clearly, the condition (1) in Definition \ref{MFea} is equivalent to the condition: (1') Combining any adjacent regions in $\mathcal G$ results in a contraction of $\mathcal G$ which is not feasible.

-According to Definition \ref{MFea}, given a feasible region graph $RG(D)$ of $G$, if $RG(D)$ is not minimal feasible, one can always get a smaller feasible region graph, i.e., with less links and/or less nodes by deleting links and/or combining nodes of $RG(D)$.
-Once the deleting/combining process cannot be preformed, we get a minimal feasible region graph.
-By the manner of Lemma \ref{FES}, we can obtain a network coding solution of $G$ from a code of the minimal feasible region graph.
-The solution derived from the minimal feasible region graph will have less (or equal) encoding links than the solution derived from the original feasible region graph.
-From this sense, we call a solution constructed from the minimal feasible region graph as an {\em optimal solution} of $G$.
+For any solvable network $G$, by Theorem \ref{BReg}, the basic region graph $\text{RG}(D^{**})$ of $G$ is feasible.
+If $\text{RG}(D^{**})$ is not minimal feasible, one can always get a smaller feasible region graph, i.e., with less links and/or less nodes by deleting edges and/or combining nodes of $\text{RG}(D^{**})$.
+Once we cannot further perform deleting/combining process, we get a minimal feasible region graph of $G$.
+The solution derived from the minimal feasible region graph will have less (or equal) encoding links than the solution derived from the original region graph.
+We call the solution constructed from a minimal feasible region graph as an {\em optimal solution} of $G$.